NotWoods/tigeroakes.com/content/posts/til-jetbrains-intellisense/index.md

 ---
-title: "How to make Android Studio show documentation on hover"
+title: 'How to make Android Studio show documentation on hover'
 description: My favorite Visual Studio Code feature is hidden behind a setting in Android Studio.
 date: 2020-07-06
 author: tiger